harmslab/epistasis/docs/pages/quick_guide.rst

 Introduction
 ------------

-A Python API for modeling statistical, high-order epistasis in genotype-phenotype maps.
+``epistasis`` is a Python library that includes models to estimate statistical, high-order epistasis in genotype-phenotype maps.
+Using this library, you can
-This library provides modules to:

     1. Decompose genotype-phenotype maps into high-order epistatic interactions
     2. Find nonlinear scales in the genotype-phenotype map